- Accessibility Services

 Megan | Accessible Furniture

 On the first day of your course, you notice there is a desk without a chair in the front of the classroom with a reserved sign on it that lists the days and times your course meets and someone’s initials.
 A minute before the beginning of the course, Megan arrives and utilizes the reserved desk.
-At the end of the course meeting, Megan shows you her Determination of Accommodations letter.
+At the end of the course meeting, Megan sends her accommodations notification to you.
 It lists two accommodations:

 - Classroom: Table